thomasgassmann/algorithms/README.md

 # algorithms

-Algorithms developed as part of ETH lectures in Algorithms and data structures
+Algorithms developed as part of ETH lectures in Algorithms and data structures.

+Not particularly beautiful, but it should get the basic idea across of how the algorithms work.